|

 .export ’.
 The

-specified global variable will be removed from
+specified global variable is removed from

 .MAKE.EXPORTED.
 If no variable list is provided, all